Near-field intra-body Communication

 The outcome of this project was presented in a workshop at the etextile-springbreak 2018: http://etextilespringbreak.org/

-The goal of the Workshop was to come up with a simple circuit to demonstrate the principle of a capacitively coupled data-channel involving as less parts as possible.
+The goal of the workshop was to come up with a simple circuit to demonstrate the principle of a capacitively coupled data-channel involving as less parts as possible.

-Please find the presentation here: PAN workshop
+You can find the presentation here: PAN workshop

 Human body – a perfect conductor